Predoctoral Psychology Residency

 The Waterloo Region Psychology Consortium formed to create a predoctoral residency in clinical psychology and is a partnership between five organizations for the 2023-24 training year:

 We welcomed our first cohort of residents in 2013, and achieved accreditation as an Internship in Professional Psychology by the Canadian Psychological Association (CPA) in 2017 for a period of five years.
-We are in the process of seeking reaccreditation for an additional period, having submitted an application and participated in a site visit, and are currently awaiting feedback from the CPA Accreditation Panel (a decision is expected in the fall of 2022).
-Based on preliminary feedback we are optimistic for a successful response and re-accreditation.
+In the fall of 2022, we achieved reaccreditation from CPA for a period of six years (until 2028).

 For the 2023-2024 training year, our consortium is offering three full-time residency positions: one in our Adult Track, one in our Child/Adolescent Track, and one in a new Combined Child/Adolescent and Adult Track.